-- 1. The following fees shall be retained in full by the Post Office which has collected them:
+- I. The following fees shall be retained in full by the Office which has collected them: - (a) The special fee referred to in Article 8, fourth paragraph; (b) The fee for Advice of Delivery referred to in Article 10; (c) The enquiry fee referred to in Article 17, section 1;

-- (a) The special fee referred to in Article 7, fourth paragraph; (b) The fee for Advice of Delivery referred to in Article 10; (c) The enquiry fee referred to in Article 17, section 1; (d) The supplementary fee for a Trade Charge parcel referred to in Article 18, section 4 - (e) The despatch fee for an insured parcel referred to in Article 24, section 4.
+(d) The supplementary fee for a Trade Charge parcel referred to in Article 18, section 4; (e) The supplementary fee for an insured parcel referred to in Article 24, section 2.

-2. The fee for Customs clearance referred to in Article 5 shall be retained by the Post Office of the country of destination.
-The commission referred to in Article 7, third paragraph, may be claimed by the same Office.
+2. The fee for Customs clearance referred to in Article 6 shall be retained by the Post Office of the country of destination.
+The commission referred to in Article 8, third paragraph, may be claimed by the same Post Office.